Emmy 2022. Po raz 74. rozdano „telewizyjne Oscary”. Kto został wyróżniony?

 Emmy 2022 – lista zwycięzców.
 Kto został wyróżniony?

 Najlepszym serialem komediowym został ogłoszony „Ted Lasso”, a aktorami w tej kategorii Jean Smart („Hacks”) oraz Jason Sudeikis („Ted Lasso”).
 Z kolei „Sucession” może cieszyć się z tytułu najlepszego serialu dramatycznego.
 W tej kategorii jako najlepsza aktorka została wyróżniona Zendaya („Euphoria”), a tytuł najlepszego aktora otrzymał Lee Jung-jae („Squid Game”).
 Poniżej przedstawiamy szczegółówe wyniki.
+Pogrubioną czcionką zostali zaznaczeni zwycięzcy.

 Najlepszy serial komediowy